Michael Lindsay Coulton Crawford: HMS Unseen (P51)

-At that time, or perhaps one or two days later (the sources are not clear), Unseen was forced hurriedly to dive to avoid a destroyer, but it was clear she had already been spotted by the enemy.
+At that time, or perhaps one or two days later (the sources are not clear), Unseen was forced hurriedly to dive to avoid a destroyer, but she had already been spotted by the enemy.
 She was attacked with depth charges and began to sink fast.
 The crew managed to stop her at about 345 feet.
 The safe diving depth for the submarine was 200 feet according to standing instructions.
-The Q-tank was damaged once again, her navigational lights were blown off, a mass of caulking from the bulkheads was lost and damage was suffered to electrical equipment.
+The Q-tank was damaged once again, her navigational lights were blown off, a mass of caulking from the bulkheads was lost and electrical equipment was damaged.
 Unseen underwent repairs upon her return to Gibraltar.
-To celebrate their escape, Crawford ordered a diving helmet to be sewn on to Unseen's Jolly Roger when they returned to Malta the following month.
+To celebrate their escape, Crawford ordered a diving helmet to be sewn onto Unseen's Jolly Roger when they returned to Malta the following month.

-On 4 December 1942, Unseen departed Gibraltar for Malta.
+On 4 December, Unseen departed Gibraltar for Malta.
 Due to the severe shortage of supplies in Malta, she sailed with a "dummy deck" underfoot throughout the submarine which was composed of provisions.
-Her instructions en route to Malta were not to attack anything unless vital.
-She sighted a U-boat, U-561, at night en route and was preparing to attack when the U-boat saw her and escaped.
+Her instructions en route were not to attack anything unless vital.
+She sighted a U-boat, U-561, at night and was preparing to attack when the U-boat saw her and escaped.
 Unseen arrived in Malta on 13 December.
 As the "new boy", he and Unseen spent Christmas on patrol off North Africa between 21 and 30 December, attacking two convoys and firing seven torpedoes, but scoring no hits.
-She was also attacked by enemy aircraft on several occasions, and was depth-charged by a destroyer on one occasion, but sustained no damage.
+She was also attacked by enemy aircraft on several occasions and was depth-charged by a destroyer on one occasion, but sustained no damage.

 During her second patrol from Malta, on 17 January 1943 Unseen attacked and sank the Italian merchant Zenobia Martini off Tunisia and on 18 January the Italian merchant Sportivo off Libya.
-She had further success in subsequent patrols, sinking the Italian merchant Le Tre Marie off Punta Alice, Italy, on 4 February 1943 and the wreck of the German merchant Macedonia off Tunisia on 4 March 1943.
-On 18 April 1943, during a patrol off the north coast of Sicily, Unseen attacked and sank the German auxiliary submarine chaser UJ-2205.
+She had further success in subsequent patrols, sinking the Italian merchant Le Tre Marie off Punta Alice, Italy, on 4 February and the wreck of the German merchant Macedonia off Tunisia on 4 March.
+On 18 April, during a patrol off the north coast of Sicily, Unseen attacked and sank the German auxiliary submarine chaser UJ-2205.